ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 The value of the specification must be a locally static string.

 Even when a subprogram is foreign, its body must be present.
-However, since it won't be called, you can made it empty or simply but an assertion.
+However, since it won't be called, you can make it empty or simply put an assertion.

 The value of the attribute must start with ``VHPIDIRECT`` (an upper-case keyword followed by one or more blanks).
 The linkage name of the